DavidWhittingham/ps-EnablePython/README.md

 EnablePython
 ============
-**EnablePython** is a PowerShell module with functions for listing and enabling (i.e. adding the installation and scripts directories to your *PATH* environment variable) installed versions of Python.
+**EnablePython** is a PowerShell module with functions for listing and enabling (i.e. adding the installation and scripts directories to your *PATH* environment variable) installed versions of Python (that register themselves on Windows in acordance with [PEP 514](https://www.python.org/dev/peps/pep-0514/)).

 Installation
 ------------